Warsi Brothers

 Warsi Brothers are an Indian Qawwali musical group, consisting of brothers Nazeer Ahmed Khan Warsi and Naseer Ahmed Khan Warsi (the Qawwāls), along with eight accompanists (the humnawa or party).
-They are based in Hyderabad.
+They are based in Hyderabad, India.

 Family of qawwals

 Nazeer and Naseer are the sons of Zaheer Ahmed Khan Warsi, who along with his father, Aziz Ahmed Khan Warsi, constituted the previous incarnation of the Warsi Brothers.
 Muhammed Siddique Khan, an ancestor of the Warsi brothers, was a singer in the Mughal durbar.
 In 1857, when the Mughal empire dissolved, he became a court singer for the Nizam of Hyderabad.
 Muhammed Siddique Khan was the nephew of Tanrus Khan.

 Career

 Warsi Brothers carry on their legacy by touring all over the world and are known for their intense performances.
 They perform Amir Khusro's qawwalis in their classical style.
 They are the music bearers of the gayeki of Delhi gharana and are noted for their melody and improvisation.
 They are renowned for their traditional Sufiana Qawwali, Ghazals, Thumri, Bhajans based on Hindustani classical music.